 Well control system — BOP, bell nipple, rams, choke or kill lines

 4 Drilling rig engines

 Excepting the early usage of steam-powered engines, diesel engines have long been the engine of choice for powering drilling rigs.
 Sturdiness, reliability, and efficiency are synonymous with diesel engines.
 Located onsite at well pads and platforms, they typically range from 400 – 3,000 hp.
 As the sole source of power generation at many production sites, these engines are essential to all drilling operations.
 Renowned for their steadfast performance, diesel engines maintain their status as the dependable internal combustion engine for drilling rigs.

 Though standard diesel engines operate on diesel fuel, modern variants patented as early as 2001 may use several fuel types.
-Continual refinement of blending kits and engine design has produced highly efficient dual-fuel and dedicated natural gas fueled engines for drilling rigs.
+Continual refinement of blending kits and engine design has produced highly efficient dual-fuel and dedicated natural gas-fueled engines for drilling rigs.
 The first drilling operations to utilize prototype natural gas engines produced exciting results.
-Offshore rigs operating with these prototype natural gas fueled diesel engines demonstrated savings in excess of 4,000 USD per day.
-Current dual-fuel natural gas (diesel displacement or bifuel) and dedicated gas diesel engines outstrip those figures.
+Offshore rigs operating with these prototype natural gas-fueled diesel engines demonstrated savings over 4,000 USD per day.
+Current dual-fuel natural gas (diesel displacement or biofuel) and dedicated gas diesel engines outstrip those figures.
 Benefits relating to operational efficiency were accompanied by a reduction of harmful emissions.

 SI engines are adequately used to sustain stead loads, typically for electric power generation.
 Conventional or dual-fuel diesel engines are used to aid SI engines by supplying high transient load response for some drilling operations.